Yeonjujung09/SQL-Portfolio/README.md

-# SQL Portfolio 1 - Create a new payments table
+# SQL Project 1 - Create a new payments table

 Through this case study, I aim to demonstrate my skills in utilizing SQL to extract, manipulate, and prepare data from multiple sources.
 I'll take you through the steps I followed to solve the Payment Challenge in the [Foodie-Fi](https://8weeksqlchallenge.com/case-study-3/) case study.